jordwest/prism/docs/JOURNAL.md

 # Thursday 7 Aug 2025

 First thing I think I'll work on is consolidating event handlers between server/client as I think this is going to be get more challenging the longer I leave it.

+Done and also improved error handling, much easier to see what's going on now when errors and their locations are well reported.
+Not quite as good as a proper debugger but good enough for now.

+Next up is sending the tile data to the client.
+This might involve some generic array serialization.